 Bangladesh: Refugee Crisis

-It is now four years since Rohingya women, men and children were forced to flee Myanmar to Bangladesh.
-The 2021 Joint Response Plan seeks to strengthen protection and solutions for Rohingya refugee women, men, boys and girls; deliver quality, life-saving assistance to people in need; foster the well-being of communities in Ukhiya and Teknaf Upazilas; and work towards achieving sustainable solutions in Myanmar.
-Multi-sector assistance including food, water and sanitation, shelter, and access to healthcare and education will continue and be improved in 2021 for Rohingya refugees, as well as for Bangladeshis living near the camps.
+It is now five years since Rohingya women, men and children were forced to flee Myanmar to Bangladesh.
+The 2022 Joint Response Plan seeks to strengthen protection and solutions for Rohingya refugee women, men, boys and girls; deliver quality, life-saving assistance to people in need; foster the well-being of communities in Ukhiya and Teknaf Upazilas.
+Multi-sector assistance including food, water and sanitation, shelter, and access to healthcare and education will continue and be improved in 2022 for Rohingya refugees, as well as for Bangladeshis living near the camps.

 The World Food Programme (WFP), in its capacity as global lead of the Emergency Telecommunications Cluster (ETC), is supporting the Inter-Sector Coordination Group (ISCG) by addressing common Information and Communication Technology (ICT) needs.

-In 2021, the ETS will maintain and expand ETS security telecommunications and internet connectivity services, enable digital assistance efforts and provide coordination and information management services to facilitate the response and ensure the safety and security of staff.
+In 2022, the ETS will maintain and expand ETS security communications and data connectivity services, enable digital assistance efforts and provide coordination and information management services to facilitate the response and ensure the safety and security of staff.